Suggested Itinerary for the Red Cruise

 For those who’d rather spend time in the great outdoors, why not pay a visit to Rydal Mount and Gardens?
 Best known as William Wordsworth's home for nearly 40 years, this is the birthplace of many of his poems – as well as being the house that inspired tweaks and revisions to his world-famous 'Daffodils'.
 It’s a 10 minute drive or bus journey away from Ambleside village centre.

 In the heart of the village, the popular Platt's Recreation Area boasts 18 and 9-hole mini golf courses, putting green and crazy golf, as well as tennis courts, a bowling green and infant play area.
+Or head to Rothay park, a fantastic play area with plenty of seating and picnic benches.

-If you’d rather stay by the water for the afternoon, there are plenty of self-drive power boats and rowing boats are available to hire at the Waterhead pier.
+If you’d rather stay by the water for the afternoon, there are plenty ofself-drive power boats and rowing boats are available to hire at the Waterhead pier.

 5pm: